MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploying-the-azure-rights-management-connector.md

 To use the RMS connector, these servers running SharePoint must be running one of the following software versions:

 -   SharePoint Server 2013

 -   SharePoint Server 2010

 A SharePoint 2013 server must also be running a version of the MSIPC client 2.1 that is supported with the RMS connector.
 To make sure that you have a supported version, download the latest client from the [Microsoft Download Center](http://www.microsoft.com/download/details.aspx?id=38396).

 > [!WARNING]
 > There are multiple versions of the MSIPC 2.1 client, so make sure that you have version 1.0.2004.0 or later.
 >
 > You can verify the client version by checking the version number of MSIPC.dll, which is located in **\Program Files\Active Directory Rights Management Services Client 2.1**.
 The properties dialog box  shows the version number of the MSIPC 2.1 client.

 These servers running SharePoint 2010 must have installed a version of the MSDRM client that includes support for RMS Cryptographic Mode 2.
 The minimum version that is supported in Windows Server 2008 is included in the hotfix that you can download from [RSA key length is increased to 2048 bits for AD RMS in Windows Server 2008 R2 and in Windows Server 2008](http://support.microsoft.com/kb/2627272), and the minimum version for Windows Server 2008 R2 can be downloaded from [RSA key length is increased to 2048 bits for AD RMS in Windows 7 or in Windows Server 2008 R2](http://support.microsoft.com/kb/2627273).
 Windows Server 2012 and Windows Server 2012 R2 natively support Cryptographic Mode 2.

 ##### To configure SharePoint servers to use the connector

 1. On the SharePoint servers that communicate with the RMS connector, do one of the following:

     -   Run the server configuration tool for Microsoft RMS connector.
-For more information, see [How to use the server configuration tool for Microsoft RMS connector](#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this topic.
+For more information, see [How to use the server configuration tool for Microsoft RMS connector](deploying-the-azure-rights-management-connector.md#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this article.

         For example, to run the tool locally to configure a server running SharePoint 2013: